nhejazi/quarto-invoice/_extensions/invoice/typst-template.typ

           + format-date(issued)
           + ".
 The invoice must be paid in under "
           + count-days(issued, parse-date(invoice.at("due")))
-          + " days, otherwise you will have to pay a late fee of "
+          + " days, otherwise a late fee of "
           + str(fee)
-          + " % and a "
+          + " % applies. "
-          + str(penalty)
-          + " penalty for recovery costs. "
           + "No discount will be granted for early settlement."
       )
     )